mrdearh/pywhatBapi/README.md

 ### Usage
 1. Store all the mobile numbers and specific messages in the csv file.
-2. Pass the csv file name in the function `send_bulkwhatmsg`.
+2. Pass the csv file name in the function `sendwhatmsgs`.
 3. Then as soon as the program runs the specific message will be sent to specific number as you specified in the csv file.

 ### Note